+Reason for exclusion:

-Business Activities Reason for Exclusion Scotia Gas Networks (SGN) Limited Investment in gas networks Joint venture Greater Gabbard Offshore Winds Limited (GGOWL) Offshore wind generation Joint venture SSE E&P UK Limited Gas exploration and production Although this company is wholly owned by SSE, it does not hold a controlling stake in any assets.
+SSE invests in gas production assets in the North Sea and west of Shetland, all of which are owned by SSE E&P (UK) Limited.
+Although this company is wholly owned by SSE, it does not hold a controlling stake in any assets.